What actually counts as “VM protection”

 - $0.
 Use the open-source

 - $29–$99 per month.
 JSO.
-Maximum mode (per-build polymorphic transforms) on every paid tier; selective VM virtualization on Corporate and Enterprise.
-Per-month, no sales call.
+Maximum mode on every paid tier; selective VM virtualization on Corporate and Enterprise; plus desktop workflow, release reports, symbolication, runtime adapters, and account-level support.

 One bit of free advice: evaluate competitors on the same code you’ll actually ship, not on a synthetic benchmark.
-The 80× runtime cost figure JSO publishes for virtualized code is for cold paths; if you mistakenly virtualize a 60 fps render loop, no vendor’s tooling will save you.
+VM-virtualized code is intended for cold paths; if you mistakenly virtualize a 60 fps render loop, no vendor’s tooling will save you.
 Selective virtualization is the right discipline regardless of which vendor you pick.

 Next steps